awsdocs/aws-config-developer-guide/doc_source/set-up-aggregator-cli.md

 Before you begin this procedure, you must be signed in to the management account or a registered delegated administrator and all the features must be enabled in your organization\.

 **Note**
-Ensure that the management account registers delagated administrator for AWS Config service principle name \(config\.amazonaws\.com\) before the delegated administrator creates an aggregator\.
+Ensure that the management account registers delegated administrator for AWS Config service principal name \(config\.amazonaws\.com\) before the delegated administrator creates an aggregator\.
 To register a delegated administrator, see [Register a Delegated Administrator](#register-a-delegated-administrator-cli)\.

 1. Open a command prompt or a terminal window\.